teguhraisrahmadi/gcp-cloud-iam/README.md

 7. Go to IAM then click grant access.
 <br> ![Capture](Material/7.png) <br>

 8. Fill your another account.
-For this I am using another google account.
+For this, I am using another google account.
 Fill the “new principle” with your another account.
 Then assign role with custom role.
 And click save.
 <br> ![Capture](Material/8.png) <br>

 9. Now I go to another account to test this role.
 Now you can see, in another account it have the project one.
 Choose this and go to cloud storage.